Gated InGaAs Detector Characterization with Sub-Picosecond Weak Coherent Pulses: Experiment set-up

 \section{Experiment set-up}

 The schematic of the characterization set-up is shown in the Fig.~\ref{fig:afterpulse_setup}.
-Short coherent pulses, generated from a 1563.64~nm mode-locked fiber laser with a spectral width of 4.7~nm \cite{Shaw17,Shaw21}, were attenuated to a mean photon number $\mu \sim 0.1$, using a calibrated variable optical attenuator (VOA), and allowed to fall on a gated InGaAs SPD (Micro Photon Devices, Model No. IR-DH-025-C-F).
-A small fraction (5$\%$) of the laser pulse was sent to a 5~GHz InGaAs photodetector using an optical splitter, and used to trigger a field programmable gate array (FPGA) board synchronous with the mode-locked laser (MLL) pulses.
+Short coherent pulses, generated from a 1563.64~nm mode-locked fiber laser with a spectral width of 4.7~nm \cite{Shaw17,Shaw21}, were attenuated to a mean photon number $\mu \sim 0.1$, using a calibrated variable optical attenuator (VOA).
+The detector is a gated InGaAs SPD (Micro Photon Devices, Model No. IR-DH-025-C-F).
+A small fraction $(5\%)$ of the laser pulse was sent to a 5~GHz InGaAs photodetector using an optical splitter, and used to trigger a field programmable gate array (FPGA) board synchronous with the mode-locked laser (MLL) pulses.
 The FPGA board was programmed with electronic delays and used to adjust the time delay of gate pulses relative to the arrival time of a photon at the SPD.

-Fig.~\ref{fig:Photon counts for varying gatewidth} shows the photon detection probability for various gate windows.
-In our experiments, the step size of the electronic delay was fixed at $100\,\text{ps}$, to accommodate the phase noise of FPGA board clock ($\leq 30\,$ps).
-We swept the gate pulse, of various widths, in steps of 100~ps through the MLL pulse repetition time of 42~ns and measured the photon counts per second incident on the SPD.
-Fig.~\ref{fig:Counts vs gate delay} (a) and (b) represent the photon detection probability for various hold-off times and excess bias voltages $(V_{\text{ex}})$ within a gate window of 4~ns.
-We set the SPD temperature to -$40^\circ\text{C}$.